 Highlights for adventurers

 - Five high-ropes courses and chairlifts (two in Thale, one in Bad Harzburg, Hahnenklee (Goslar) and Braunlage)

 - Mountain-biking & downhill routes: Bikepark Braunlage, Rosstrappen Downhill (Thale)

-- A paradise for motorcyclists and classic car and convertible drivers – towering mountains, deep valleys, plenty of winding routes with brilliant views
+- Paradise for motorcyclists and classic car and convertible drivers – towering mountains, deep valleys, plenty of winding routes with brilliant views

 - Four climbing forests